shekhfarid1974/shekhfarid1974/README.md

 💻 I thrive on solving challenging problems, creating innovative web solutions, and collaborating with teams to deliver impactful projects.
 Alongside my development work, I actively participate in **Capture-the-Flag (CTF) competitions**, honing my skills in **vulnerability assessment** and **incident response**.

-Here’s what I’m up to:
-- 🚀 **Currently working on:** A single-vendor e-commerce platform using raw PHP with admin panel functionalities.
-- 👯 **Looking to collaborate on:** Open-source backend development projects and API integrations.
-- 🤝 **Looking for help with:** Advanced frontend development (Vue.js, React) to complement my backend expertise.
-- 🌱 **Currently learning:** Designing dashboards with Figma and preparing for IELTS.
-- 💬 **Ask me about:** Building secure, scalable web applications, API integrations, VPS management, and cybersecurity best practices.
-- ⚡ **Fun fact:** I started as a backend developer but quickly dived into cybersecurity, combining my love for problem-solving with practical solutions.

 ---

 ## 🌐 Socials: